apify/apify-docs/content/academy/data_collection_basics/api_scraping.md

 ### 2. Configurable

 Most APIs accept query parameters such as `maxPosts` or `fromCountry`.
 These parameters can be mapped to the configuration options of the scraper, which makes creating a scraper that supports various requirements and use-cases much easier.
+They can also be utilized to easily filter and/or limit data results.

 ### 3. Fast and efficient

-Especially for <a href="https://blog.apify.com/what-is-a-dynamic-page/" target="_blank">dynamic sites</a> in which a headless browser is required (which can sometimes be cumbersome), scraping their API can prove to be much quicker and more efficient.
+Especially for <a href="https://blog.apify.com/what-is-a-dynamic-page/" target="_blank">dynamic sites</a>, in which a headless browser is required (which can sometimes be slow and cumbersome), scraping their API can prove to be much quicker and more efficient.

 ### 4. Easy on the target website